 In preparing this paper, interviews were conducted with more than 30 practitioners from around the world, representing professional consultancies and both public and private project proponent and investments organizations.
-These practitioners shared perspectives on community engagement and SIA in more than 50 countries across North and South America, Europe, Asia, Africa, the Middle East and Australia.
+They had at least 10 years of professional experience and represented SIA practitioners, community engagement specialists, environmental and social impact assessment specialists.
+These practitioners shared perspectives on community engagement and SIA in more than 40 countries across North and South America, Europe, Asia, Africa, the Middle East and Australia.
+We encouraged story telling as a way to inform our qualitative research; identified key themes; and asked them to reflect on pivotal moments in their professional careers, as well as the major influences that shaped their approach to engaging with communities and in executing SIA.